solariumphp/solarium/docs/queries/select-query/result-of-a-select-query/result-of-a-select-query.md

 Solr index query time.
 This doesn't include things like the HTTP response time.
 Only available if your Solr server sends headers (`omitHeader=false`).

+### PartialResults

+Solr sets this flag if partial results are returned because an execution limit is reached.
+Only available if your Solr server sends headers (`omitHeader=false`).

+### SegmentTerminatedEarly

+Solr sets this flag if early segment termination happens.
+Only available if your Solr server sends headers (`omitHeader=false`).

 ### NumFound

 Total number of documents that matched the query.
 This is not necessarily the same as the number of document in the resultset, depending on you query settings!